-Tidelift supports a number of single sign-on methods in addition to username and password authentication.
+Tidelift supports several Single Sign-On (SSO) methods, in addition to username and password authentication.

 Tidelift allows customers on the Enterprise plan to set up authentication via SAML.
 When using SAML for SSO, all signups and logins for your domain must be through SSO.
 To set up a SAML connection for your enterprise, contact us at firstname.lastname@example.org to begin the setup process.